Acuant/iOSSDKV11/README.md

 ----------
 ### Capture an Image using AcuantCamera ###

 1. AcuantCamera is best used in portrait mode.
 Please lock the orientation of the app before using Camera.

+	*Note: If using DocumentCaptureSession with a custom Controller, it is mandatory to trigger the capture by calling captureSession.enableCapture().*

 1. Set up callbacks:

 		//Returns the image and barcodeString captured from device